- Working Papers

 How do we harness digital technologies to optimise learning and access to knowledge through active interactions and development of engaging and thought-provoking technologies?Read More

 How do we balance access to social and knowledge connections in the digital world against risks of surveillance, infringements of privacy and child rights?Read More

-Our global-first Longitudinal Family Study will investigate the extent, nature and ongoing effects of Australian children’s engagement with digital technologies.
+Our global-first Australian Children of the Digital Age (ACODA) Longitudinal Study will investigate the extent, nature and ongoing effects of Australian children’s engagement with digital technologies.
 We aim to build new understandings to inform policy, innovation and practice; and offer solutions and opportunities for the diversity of Australian children, their families and society.

 The Centre recognises that the examples we set in diversity and inclusion will support young children to respect and celebrate differences in all people.
 We embed diversity, inclusivity and equality into all aspects of the Centre’s activities and welcome all people regardless of race, ethnicity, social background, religion, gender, age, disability, sexual orientation and national origin.